zig-gamedev/zig-gamedev/libs/zjobs/README.md

 provides a simple API to schedule "jobs" to run on a pool of threads, typically as many threads as your CPU supports, less 1 (the main thread).

-Each "job" is a user-defined struct that declares a `main` function that will be executed on a background thread by the `JobQueue`.
+Each "job" is a user-defined struct that declares a `exec` function that will be executed on a background thread by the `JobQueue`.

 ## Getting started